jeremiah-c-leary/vhdl-style-guide/docs/configuring_simple_multiline_structure_rules.rst

    :code:`new_line_after_assign`

 .. |new_line_after_assign__yes| replace::
-   :code:`yes` =  adds a carriage return (alias "new line") after the assigment operator.
+   :code:`yes` =  Adds a carriage return (alias "new line") after the assigment operator.

 .. |new_line_after_assign__no| replace::
-   :code:`no` = removes a carriage return (alias "new line") after the assigment operator.
+   :code:`no` = Removes a carriage return (alias "new line") after the assigment operator.

 .. |new_line_after_assign__ignore| replace::
-   :code:`ignore`  = will ignore any formatting after the assignment operator.
+   :code:`ignore` = Ignores any formatting after the assignment operator.

 .. |values1| replace::
    :code:`yes`, :code:`no`, :code:`ignore`